QuirinHaberl/MemoryProject/README.md

 # MEMORY - Team 19

-This is not just a simple game of the popular game memory, but an adventure.
+This is not just a simple version of the popular game memory, but an adventure.
 Following, you will receive an insight into the game structure and all the features one can explore.
 When referencing a certain part of a screen with a number, this will be indicated by